-In this volume, the author sets out to discuss morality, and shows how the reasoning behind it can be both good and bad for human society from various perspectives.
-A system of an ultimate standard of morality is introduced and it is shown that where there are conflicts between different moral norms that cannot be compromised, people undoubtedly sacrifice less important moral norms to follow more fundamental and important moral norms or principles.
+This volume is the fi rst part of the discussion on normative ethics.
+The author sets out to discuss morality, and shows how the reasoning behind it can be both good and bad for human society from various perspectives.
+A system of an ultimate standard of morality is introduced and it is shown that where there are confl icts between different moral norms that cannot be compromised, people undoubtedly sacrifi ce less important moral norms to follow more fundamental and important moral norms or principles.
+The ultimate standard of morality is also the ultimate value standard for the evaluation of the goodness or badness of state institutions.
+Justice is the fundamental value standard to measure state institutions.
+Equality is the most important justice.

 Table of Contents